-Otorrhea: Causes and treatment of fluid or discharge from the ear
+Otorrhea: causes and treatment of fluid or discharge from the ear

-Last update on Mar, 14, 2024
+Last update on Jul, 10, 2025

 Otorrhea, or ear drainage, is a common condition that can affect people of any age.
 It can also be a sign of several health conditions, depending on the type of fluid coming out of the ear.
 Read on to learn more about this condition, its various types and how to treat ear drainage.